Efficient Identification of Butterfly Sparse Matrix Factorizations

-Such a set is a union of subspaces.
-Moreover, since the support of a matrix is unchanged under arbitrary rescaling of its columns, $\Sigma_{\Omega}$ is invariant by column scaling for any family $\Omega$.
+is a linear subspace.
+Since the support of a matrix is unchanged under arbitrary rescaling of its columns, $\Sigma_{\pair{S}}$ is invariant by column scaling for any pair of supports $\pair{S}$.
+Uniqueness of a solution to \eqref{eq:EMF} with such sparsity constraints will always be considered up to unavoidable scaling ambiguities.
+Using the terminology from the tensor decomposition literature \cite{kruskal1977three}, such a uniqueness property will be referred to as \emph{essential uniqueness}.

-Our framework covers some classical families $\Omega$ of structured sparse supports, like global sparsity, sparsity by column and/or row.
-In the following, the set of matrices (of a given size) which are $k$-sparse by column is denoted $\columnsparse{k}$: